gauthma/LaTeX/README.md

 The `PRESENTATION` skeleton (`presentation.tex`) depends on the `projector` class, found [here](http://www.shoup.net/projector/).
-Installing it is described in the __TeX Trickery__ section.
+Installing it is described in the [TeX Trickery][#tex-trickery] section.
 Also, when displaying presentations, bold is often more emphasizing than italics.
 Thus, the \emph command is redefined to put the text in bold; for italics there is the \iemph command.

 For math, include the file `inc_mathematics_presentation.tex`.